On the Word Problem for Special Monoids: Abstract

 \section{Abstract}

-A monoid is \textit{special} if it admits a presentation in which all the defining relations are of the form $w = 1$.
-In this article, we study the word problem, in the sense of Duncan \& Gilman, for special monoids, and relate the language-theoretic properties of this set to the word problem for the group of units of the monoid, by developing the theory of the words representing invertible words.
-We show that a special monoid has regular word problem if and only if it is a finite group.
-When $\mathcal{C}$ is a sufficiently restrictive class of languages, we show that a special monoid has word problem in $\mathcal{C}$ if and only if its group of units has word problem in $\mathcal{C}$.
-As a corollary, we generalise the Muller-Schupp theorem to special monoids: a finitely presented special monoid has context-free word problem if and only if its group of units is virtually free.
-This completely answers, for the class of special monoids, a question of Duncan \& Gilman from 2004.
-By proving that any context-free monoid has decidable rational subset membership problem, we hence also obtain a large class of special monoids for which this problem is decidable.
+A monoid is called \textit{special} if it admits a presentation in which all defining relations are of the form $w = 1$.
+Every group is special, but not every monoid is special.
+In this article, we describe the language-theoretic properties of the word problem, in the sense of Duncan \& Gilman, for special monoids in terms of their group of units.
+We prove that a special monoid has context-free word problem if and only if its group of units is virtually free, giving a full generalisation of the Muller-Schupp theorem.
+This fully answers, for the class of special monoids, a question posed by Duncan \& Gilman in 2004.
+We describe the congruence classes of words in a special monoid, and prove that these have the same language-theoretic properties as the word problem.
+This answers a question first posed by Zhang in 1992.
+As a corollary, we prove that it is decidable (in polynomial time) whether a special one-relation monoid has context-free word problem.
+This completely answers another question from 1992, also posed by Zhang.